 - Well planned vegetarian and vegan diets can be nutritious and healthy

-- A vegetarian diet can be based on the Eatwell Guide, the UK government healthy eating guidelines:
+- The UK government suggest a vegetarian diet should be based on the Eatwell Guide.

 - Have at least 5 portions of fruit and vegetables a day

 - Base your meals on starchy carbohydrates – especially whole grains and high fibre versions